brophdawg11/remix-routers/packages/vue/README.md

 ## Notable API Differences

 - For now, you must provide your routes through the `DataBrowserRouter` `routes` prop, we don't support the declarative JSX-style `<Route>` children approach used by `react-router-dom`
-- Vue does not yet support `errorElement`, but that should be added soon

 ## Example Usage